kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 }

 message BlockVolumeSnapshotDelta {
-  // The list of changed blocks deltas.
-If empty, it means there are no
+  // The list of changed blocks.
+If empty, it means there are no differences
-  // differences between the base and target snapshots.
+  // between the base and target snapshots.
   // This field is OPTIONAL.
-  repeated ChangedBlockDelta changed_block_deltas = 1;
+  repeated ChangedBlock changed_block = 1;
 }

-message ChangedBlockDelta {
+message ChangedBlock {
   // The block logical offset on the volume.
   // This field is REQUIRED.
   uint64 offset = 1;